 There are though heard legendary stories about some kakamoras captured by the most skilled hunters.
 Those who manage to capture them might get magical powers from kakamoras.

 According to legends, kakamora were living on Makira when people (e.g. current Melanesians) came here.
 Kakamora then retreated to the mountains without any serious resistance.

 Similar stories are heard in many other islands of Melanesia – other Solomon Islands, New Britain.
 Several groups of small people still live in New Guinea, Flores, and other locations of this region.

 Thus it is possible that legends about kakamora refer to a tribe of such small people, living here before the coming of current Melanesians.
 As time passed, they turned into mythical beings in the tales of Bauro, Arosi, and other local people.

 Most researchers and also many local people consider that kakamora is just another invention in the rich collection of Solomon Islands fairy tale characters.

-There are though stories which let to believe that there is something more than imagination:
+Nevertheless, there are stories which led to believe that there is something more than imagination:

-Makira islanders have noticed that sightings of kakamoras almost ended in the early 20th century, when many local people obtained firearms.
-Firearms were forbidden around 1920 and in a few months time there came first reports about sightings of kakamoras – they again were stealing fruits in gardens and seen near villages.
+Makira islanders have noticed that sightings of kakamoras almost ended in the early 20th century when many local people obtained firearms.
+Then firearms were forbidden around 1920 and in a few months’ time there came first reports about sightings of kakamoras – they again were stealing fruits in gardens and seen near villages.

-At this time many villagers believed that this is just a matter of time when kakamora would be caught and shown to white people.
-Many expected that they will receive large financial reward for this and were combing the forests in the search of mythical beings.
+At this time many villagers believed that this is just a matter of time when someone will catch kakamora and show it to white people.
+Many expected that they will receive a large financial reward for this and were combing the forest in the search of mythical beings.